• Skip to primary navigation

 Easy Vegetable Dip Recipe

-1 tbsp each fresh thyme, dill and parsley
+1 tablespoon each fresh thyme, dill and parsley

 salt and pepper